 Ingredients and Substitutions

-Frozen blueberries: The small “wild” blueberries work best for this as they melt and blend better (check out this blueberry mocktail or this blueberry bliss tropical smoothie if you love blueberries!).
+- Frozen blueberries: The small “wild” blueberries work best for this as they melt and blend better in this recipe, as well as homemade elderberry gummies (check out this blueberry mocktail or this blueberry bliss tropical smoothie if you love blueberries!).

-Vegan protein powder: The kind of protein powder that you choose will affect the taste and texture of the chia pudding recipe.
-You do need a vegan protein powder though as it helps absorb the liquid.
-Learn more about how to choose a protein powder for your goals.
+- Protein powder: The kind of protein powder that you choose will affect the taste and texture of the chia pudding recipe.
+Though the recipe was originally made with vegan protein powder, it has since been made with both collagen powder and beef protein.

-Coconut milk: Opt for full-fat coconut milk to give the protein chia pudding a more indulgent taste (like eating dessert!).
-Learn everything you need to know about coconut milk to learn the best one for you.
+- Coconut milk: You need full-fat coconut milk to give the high-protein blueberry chia pudding a more indulgent taste (like eating dessert!).
+Learn everything you need to know about types of coconut milk to learn the best one for you.

-Chia seeds: Potent little seeds that I think are a crucial food to be in any toddler's diet.
+- Chia seeds: Potent little seeds that I think are a crucial food to be in any toddler's diet.
 These seeds are just loaded with nutrients.
-Learn more about how to work chia seeds into your diet more often and the health benefits of chia seeds.
+Learn more about how to eat more chia seeds daily more often.

-Re-stir the protein blueberry chia pudding after five minutes so that it doesn't clump (learn more about how to make perfect chia pudding and then peek these protein chia pudding recipes).
+Re-stir: The secret to blueberry protein chia pudding (and high-protein banana chia pudding) is to stir the mixture again after five minutes so that it doesn't clump (learn more about protein chia pudding recipes).

 Which Protein Powder To Choose